-CALENDAR for the 2013-2014 Fellowship Cycle
+Application Timeline for the 2017-2018 Fellowship Cycle

-December 3: All applicants are notified that we have received their complete application.
+November 25: All applicants are notified that we have received their complete application.
 Please do not contact the office before this date to check on the status of your application.

-January 12-13, 19-20 & 26-27: Interviews for selected applicants held at Princeton University.
+January 14-15: Interviews for selected applicants held at Princeton University.

-Late March – early April: Finalization of positions.
+April: Finalization of postions.

-April 19-21: TEFL certification course at Princeton University.
+April 21-23: TEFL certification course at Princeton University.
 All fellows in teaching positions must attend TEFL.

-May 17-20: Orientation at Princeton University.
+May 19-22: Orientation at Princeton University.
 All new fellows must attend orientation.
 Orientation lasts four days, starting Friday afternoon and ending Monday evening.

-Late May – October: New fellows leave for Asia.
+Late May – October: New Fellows depart for Asia.
 Date of departure depends upon the country and employing institution.
-For departure dates for specific positions, please refer to the “Our Fellowships” section of our main website.
+For departure dates for specific positions, please refer to the Our Fellowships section of our website.

 GENERAL INFORMATION AND ADVICE

-- An orientation program including travel, health, visa, and packing information, as well as cultural and current affairs background on our locations.
+- An orientation program including travel, health, visa, and packing information as well as cultural and current affairs background on our locations.

-- Group medical insurance for all fellows in need of coverage and who qualify for PiA’s international travel plan, including emergency medical evacuation coverage.
+- Group travel medical insurance for all fellows in need of coverage and who qualify for PiA’s international travel plan, including emergency medical evacuation coverage.